Chaklader/SignalSyncPro/papers/PAPER_2.md

 Our work demonstrates that "black box" DRL agents can be systematically analyzed and understood through multi-method explainability frameworks.
 The 89.49% decision tree fidelity proves that neural network policies, while complex, can be approximated by human-interpretable rules with acceptable accuracy loss.
-The zero safety violations across 30 diverse scenarios, combined with excellent pedestrian service and modal adaptation, suggest the agent learned genuine traffic control knowledge rather than merely exploiting simulation artifacts.
+The zero operational safety violations across 30 diverse scenarios, combined with excellent pedestrian service and modal adaptation, suggest the agent learned genuine traffic control knowledge rather than merely exploiting simulation artifacts.

 However, critical limitations remain.
 All analysis occurs in simulation—behavior in real-world deployment with actual sensor noise, driver variability, and environmental complexity remains unknown.
 The absence of domain expert validation